jetbrains-academy/javascript-course/Asynchronous/async-await/task.md

 <div class="hint">

-  If we want to pass the value of a resolved promise further to some function in `.then`, we can simply specify the name of the function.
+  If we want to pass the value of a resolved promise to another function in `.then`, we can simply specify the name of that function.
-  As in the example above, which is equivalent to:
+  For example, the code line above is equivalent to:
   ```js
   hello().then(function (result) {
     console.log(result);